Roopesh-kosuri/Code-OS/README.md

 pip install -r backend/requirements.txt
 ```

-> The backend's terminal dependency is platform-specific and installs automatically for your OS: `pywinpty` on Windows, `ptyprocess` on macOS/Linux.
-You don't need to do anything extra — `pip install` picks the right one.
+> The backend's terminal dependency is platform-specific and installs automatically for your OS: `pywinpty` on Windows, `ptyprocess` on macOS/Linux — `pip install` picks the right one for you.

 **Run everything together (recommended):**
 ```bash
 npm run dev
 ```
 This starts the Vite dev server, the FastAPI backend, and Electron all at once.
+The Electron window should open automatically.

 **Or run backend/frontend separately** (useful for API testing or browser-only UI work without Electron):
 ```bash